iotaledger/iota.rs/documentation/docs/libraries/java/api_reference.md

 #### getBalance(seed): GetBalanceBuilderApi

-Return the balance for a provided seed and its wallet chain account index.
+Return the balance for a provided seed.
 Addresses with balance must be consecutive, so this method will return once it encounters a zero balance address.